 Visiting Titanic Belfast is a unique experience and a great opportunity to learn more about the Titanic’s history.
 In addition to the ship itself, you can find out more about the travelers who were on board and the people who were involved in building the Titanic.

 This Belfast Lough’s nook has been forsaken for decades.
 Since the 2000s, it has been fully regenerated and it’s now one of the top attractions in Northern Ireland.
 Titanic Quarter has opened a few years ago on Belfast’s Maritime Mile in the place of the former shipyard.

 There are photo opportunities and selfie spots all over the place.
 After taking photos and exploring the waterfront, you should visit the Titanic Belfast Museum.
 This architectural masterpiece is a must-see for every visitor.

 Follow paths that will take you through 9 galleries.
-These marvellous galleries draw together dark rides, special effects, large-scale reconstructions, as well as a wide variety of interactive exhibits.
-You will come across many photographs, models, artefacts, informational panels, and a Titanic replica.
+These marvelous galleries draw together dark rides, special effects, large-scale reconstructions, as well as a wide variety of interactive exhibits.
+You will come across many photographs, models, artifacts, informational panels, and a Titanic replica.

 DayTrip4U Suggestion: Titanic Experience and Giant’s Causeway Tour from Belfast

 Belfast is home to one of the oldest and prettiest markets in Ireland and the UK.
 St George’s Market is housed in a gorgeous Victorian building which was refurbished in 1997.

 Today, the market is open from Friday through Sunday.
 Check the latest hours here.
 Free shuttle buses run every twenty minutes (from 11 am to 3 pm).